rashidbhatti4399/YOLOv8-RADPose/README.md

 # YOLOv8-RADPose
 Official implementation of 'Enhancing Industrial Human Pose Estimation through Hybrid Transformer-CNN Architecture

 Human pose estimation (HPE) plays a pivotal role in modern industrial systems, particularly in human-robot collaboration (HRC).
 Accurate and real-time HPE under challenging conditions such as occlusion, irregular body orientation, and complex lighting is essential for safety-critical decision-making.
 This paper introduces YOLOv8-RADPose, a hybrid Transformer-CNN architecture that integrates Resolution-Aware Dense (RAD) Transformer blocks into the YOLOv8 pipeline.
-The proposed architecture enhances feature extraction and global contextual reasoning, achieving significant improvements in accuracy and robustness
+The proposed architecture enhances feature extraction and global contextual reasoning, achieving significant improvements in accuracy and robustness.
 # Dataset Preparation

 This directory contains utilities for preparing and processing datasets for YOLOv8-RADPose.